DOL-Translations/lupin-III/README.md

 # Current road map for the team (No specific order):

-Add support for History fix on disc (currently only available as an external Gameshark code)
+Add support for History fix on disc (currently only available as an external Action Replay code)

 Look into adding new fonts. (post-release)

 Translate submenus (graphics).
 Every menu option is actually a pre-made image, and not dynamic with the text, so someone would have to make new assets (almost complete)

-Grammar, spacing, etc fixes to text.
-Sometimes the characters will say the next line after getting rid of the previous line, so the sentence doesn't slow perfectly.
+Grammar, spacing, making sure dialogue is lined up with itself, also fixing.
+Sometimes the characters will finish a sentence, then start a new sentence due to space limitations.
+Also sometimes, a line won't finish, and will bleed into the next sentence, so the sentence doesn't flow perfectly.
+Lots of testing will have to be done to adjust these things.